Police break YS Sharmila's indefinite fast, shift her to hospital | Politics

 - India

-Sharmila had launched the indefinite hunger strike at the party headquarters here on Friday.
+Sharmila had launched the indefinite hunger strike at the party headquarters here on Friday in protest against alleged denial of permission to continue her statewide 'padayatra'.

 Police forced media personnel, party leaders and cadres, to move away from the location and foiled Sharmila's fast before she was ''forcefully'' shifted to the hospital at around 1.00 AM today, the party said.